ipfs-shipyard/contributors/README.md

 ### Update an existing project page

+Using the existing config, this will fetch an updated list of contributors from the API, update the avatars for each contributor, and apply any config changes passed.

 ```sh
 node scripts/bin/update my-project-name
 # You can also pass the same args to the update script as you can to the create